‘San Francisco is full’: Tech backlash reaches new heights with skyscraper battle

 It’s the newest effort by San Franciscans to draw a line in the concrete over the growth that has made it a global hub of technological innovation but also the archetype of what a sudden influx of well-paid tech workers can do to a city.

 And Elberling, a local advocate who is the head of a nonprofit housing organization, has support for his plan.
-He put the measure, Proposition E, on the local ballot in Tuesday’s election, and although the final result won’t be known for days as mail-in ballots are counted, preliminary results showed it getting support from 55 percent of the voters.
+His measure, Proposition E, passed in Tuesday’s local election.

-The result, if it stands, would be a jarring wakeup call to the tech industry that its future inside the city limits of San Francisco — where it’s not always welcome, anyway — may be more limited than it realizes.
+The result could be a jarring wakeup call to the tech industry that its future inside the city limits of San Francisco — where it’s not always welcome, anyway — may be more limited than it realizes.

 Longtime residents are celebrating.
 Business lobbyists are predicting a local recession.
 And venture capitalists are taking to social media to vent their frustration.